DOI-ONRR/blog-nrrd/src/pages/plain-language/index.md

 ## Prototype

-Our ODDD team does not own, or is not responsible for, the content on the website.
+Our ODDD team does not own, and is not responsible for, the content on the website.
 During the initial prototype process, we worked with the content owners, or subject matter experts (SMEs), to reduce reading levels on their respective webpages.
 Instead of asking the SMEs to rewrite content themselves, our team did all the initial rewrites for every webpage.
 It was much easier to get SME participation by asking them to review and revise rather than asking them to start from scratch!

 We proposed rewritten content that had lowered reading levels, with our goal being <a href="https://github.com/DOI-ONRR/nrrd/wiki/Content-style-guide#plain-language" target="_blank">grade 10</a>.
 Within this rewritten content, we incorporated <a href="https://www.plainlanguage.gov/guidelines/" target="_blank">plain language guidelines</a> like: